 You should come prepared with questions or concerns to address, and tutors will start with larger, holistic concerns before moving to sentence-level issues.
 This is because issues such as organization, structure, argument, and support (among others) affect the ideas and meaning of a document.
 And you may need to do significant revision before addressing issues like grammar and mechanics because the document is likely to change.

-In rare situations, a consultant may determine that a student needs extra time in a session, and the student may be scheduled for an hour-long session.
+If you and your consultant decide you need more time, please discuss scheduling options to find something that works best for your situation.
 If you think you need extra time, please talk to your consultant or contact the Writing Lab Director or Associate Director.